johnnylambada/howto-eth/articles/00-Deploy-a-Fully-Tested-NFT-Contract-Using-OpenZeppelin/article.md

     }
 }
 ```
+_note: don't forget to remove the circled numbers (①, etc) or your contract won't compile._

 1. The [Software Package Data Exchange](https://spdx.org/licenses/) (SPDX) license identifier for this file.
 The [MIT License](https://spdx.org/licenses/MIT.html).
 2. The `pragma solidity` tells the build system which version of the compiler to use.
 [Read the doc](https://docs.soliditylang.org/en/latest/layout-of-source-files.html#version-pragma) for detailed information.